Namco Museum Battle Collection: Games

-Development

-Namco Museum Battle Collection was developed by Tose and published by Namco for the PlayStation Portable.

 Ports

 The Pac-Man Arrangement, Galaga Arrangement, and Dig Dug Arrangement games were featured in the 2008 compilation title Namco Museum Virtual Arcade, and were also ported to iOS under the names Pac-Man Remix, Galaga Remix, and Dig Dug Remix in 2009.
 Galaga Remix and Dig Dug Remix include the original arcade versions of Galaga and Dig Dug.
 Pac-Man Arrangement was featured in the 2014 compilation title Pac-Man Museum.
 All ports lack the 2 player modes found in the original games.

-As of 2018, Pac-Man Remix, Galaga Remix and Dig Dug Remix have been delisted from the App Store and is no longer available for download.
+As of 2018, Pac-Man Remix, Galaga Remix and Dig Dug Remix have been delisted from the App Store and are no longer available for download.
 Additionally, the games do not run on devices running iOS 11 and higher as the system has dropped support for 32-bit apps.
 Pac-Man Museum has been delisted from all digital storefronts as of 2020.

-Pac-Man Arrangement (labelled as Pac-Man Arrangement CS Ver. to distinguish itself from the 1996 game) is included in Pac-Man Museum + as an unlockable title, released in 2022.
+Pac-Man Arrangement (labelled as Pac-Man Arrangement CS Ver. to distinguish itself from the 1996 game) is included in Pac-Man Museum+ as an unlockable title, released in 2022.